 Engine for applying combined displacements on pre-defined bodies.
+Constructed using + operator on regular KinematicEngines.
+The ids operated on are those of the first engine in the combination (assigned automatically).

-Constructed using + operator comb(=uninitalized)
+comb(=uninitalized)

 Kinematic engines that will be combined by this one, run in the order given.